Kithraya/Array-ForEach-Extension/README.md

 });

 ```
 Sometimes you want to iterate over an array while conditionally modifying the array itself.
-By default, the array length is stored on initialization, but you can set `dynamiclength` to `true` to continually check the array length.
-But be careful, you can create infinite loops if you do not return `false`, or if `foreach.maxIterations` is not set.
+By default, the array length is stored on initialization, but you can set `dynamiclength` to `true` to continually check the array length as you go.
+But be careful, you will create infinite loops if you never return `false` within your callback, or if `foreach.maxIterations` is not set.

 ```javascript
 // example with stored length.
 This is the default functionality.